 5000 MacArthur Blvd., Oakland, CA 94613

-As a part of this focus, our pow wow featured The Indigenous Red Market, a new enterprise here in Oakland, California.
+Our pow wow will feature the Indigenous Red Market (IRM), a new enterprise here in Oakland, California.
 The Indigenous Red Market brings together Indigenous artists, entrepreneurs, and vendors every first Sunday of the month in Oakland.
 They are dedicated to informing our communities about issues important to the local and global Indigenous communities, and their market features key opportunities for community empowerment and involvement.
 The Indigenous Red Market is a unique Native American event that incorporates: entrepreneurship, healthy Indigenous foods, and cultural entertainment that features a range of talents.
-We welcome them and will feature at our Mills College Pow Wow 2020 this necessary community education component, with speakers on key Indigenous issues, and community event announcements.
+We welcome IRM and community vendors and guest performers at our Mills College Pow Wow 2022 and their commitment to community education, with speakers on key Indigenous issues, and community event announcements.

-2020 marked the eighth anniversary of the Mills College Pow Wow being led and organized by the Indigenous Women's Alliance and Ethnic Studies.
+2022 marks the eighth Mills College Pow Wow led and organized by the Ethnic Studies Department and community planning committee.
 Students, faculty and staff are dedicated to continuing Indigenous culture and traditions at Mills and in the larger Indigenous communities.

 Please bring your own seating.
-Parking for Elders will be available.
+Parking is limited on campus, so please carpool when possible.
+Parking area for Elders will be available.

-Co-sponsored by Mills College Indigenous Women's Alliance, Ethnic Studies, and the Associated Students of Mills College.
+Co-sponsored by Mills College Indigenous Women's Alliance, Ethnic Studies Program in the Department of Race, Gender and Sexuality.
+Funding provided by the Associated Students of Mills College.